-While considering the cut of a diamond is the most important factor for its beauty, the cut determines the brilliance of the diamonds.
+While considering the cut of a diamond as the most important factor for its beauty, the cut determines the brilliance of the diamond.
 This is based on reflection, dispersion, and scintillation of the light.
 Unlike color and clarity, there is not a single grade that defines it.

-Furthermore, diamonds similar in weight, color, and clarity differ in appearance and value.
+Furthermore, Diamonds are similar in weight, color, and clarity but differ in appearance and value.
 This is because of differences in cut quality.

 The cut is the most complicated of the 4Cs.
-Carat weight, color, and clarity, with their value and rarity, resulting in a diamond’s formation.
-Cut precision is the result of human decision and diamond cutting skills.
+Carat weight, color, and clarity, with their value and rarity, result in a diamond’s formation.
+Cut precision is the result of human decision and diamond-cutting skills.
 Nowadays, it’s possible to have a better cut with the use of high technology in the diamond industry.

 FACTORS FOR DETERMINING DIAMOND CUT QUALITY: